dalepercelay/DASS-Fighting-Maddness/README.md

 # DASS Fighting Madness!!

+## Developers:
-dpercela@calpoly.edu Dale Percelay
+1. dpercela@calpoly.edu Dale Percelay
-achen313@calpoly.edu Angela Chen
+2. achen313@calpoly.edu Angela Chen
-schan100@calpoly.edu Sophia Chang
+3. schan100@calpoly.edu Sophia Chang
-sguhamau@calpoly.edu Srish Maulik
+4. sguhamau@calpoly.edu Srish Maulik

-We will be owning animals in a world called DASS and the shop will have the animals' names, statistics, price.
-We plan on selling animals only for one fight to users, where they can temporarily use it to fight enemies to get more money if they win.
-We will then create a ranking board for users based on how much gold they have for a week.
+<b>Dass us!</b>

+There is a beautiful world called DASS that people live in and a main shop.
+The shop sells animals and users can purchase them in order to engage in fights to win gold.
+There is a leaderboard to track who is in the lead by gold, and an inventory check where users can check their animals' healths and gold.